suporterfid/rfid-assessment/README.md

    - Username: `admin`
    - Password: `admin`

+### Accessing the Response Form
+Once you are authenticated, the navigation bar at the top of the interface reveals the survey tooling:

+1. Click **“Respostas”** in the navigation bar to open the list of saved survey entries.
+2. Use the **“Nova resposta”** button to launch the multi-section response form seeded by the application.
+3. Complete the questions in each section, attach any supporting files if needed, and click **Salvar** to store the response.

+Returning to the **Respostas** screen lets you reopen or review previously submitted surveys at any time.

 When the application runs for the first time it automatically creates `data.db` (SQLite database), seeds baseline survey sections/questions, and ensures the admin user exists.

 ### Database Location